Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 • use the GIL to identify curriculum organisers and learning focuses

-• identify learning goals that match the student’s needs and interests
+• identify learning goals that align to each student’s needs and interests

-• record a QCIA curriculum plan via the QCAA Portal for each student (see Section 3.2.2: Curriculum plans).
+• record and approve a QCIA curriculum plan via the QCAA Portal for each student (see Section 3.2.2: Curriculum plans).

 Senior schooling